 If you are a Step Deck Carrier, or you have loads requiring step deck trailers, you have come to the right place.

-If you are looking for loads, our "Visitors View Loads" page displays loads from a number of preselected companies and the contact information is included.
-In addition, you can view by state ALL loads currently posted for step deck, double drop deck and gooseneck trailes but you will need to subscribe to have access to the contact information.
+If you are looking for loads, our "" page displays ALL loads currently posted for step deck, double drop deck and gooseneck trailes but you will need to subscribe to have access to the contact information.
 StepdeckCarriers.com, Freight-Terminal.com, HotshotCarrier.com and LoadSolutions.com are all Internet Freight Terminal loadboards and a subscription to any of our sites includes member access to the others.

-POST YOUR LOADS FREE: If you are trying to move loads and you need a step deck, double drop or gooseneck trailer you are welcome to setup a free posting account HERE.
-Your postings and the contact information will be included in the listing of loads from preselected companies that appear on our "Visitors View Loads" pages and, of course, they will also be available for our subscribers.
-In addition, stepdackcariers.com is an Internet Freight Terminal website so your postings will also appear on the freight-terminal.com loadboard.
+Shippers POST YOUR LOADS FREE: If you are trying to move loads and you need a step deck, double drop or gooseneck trailer you are welcome to setup a free posting account.
+Your postings will be included in the stepdeckcarriers.com load pages.
+In addition, stepdeckcariers.com is an Internet Freight Terminal website so your postings will also appear on the loadboard.

 Step Deck Trailer Specifications

-Understanding the legal restrictions on load size will help in choosing the proper trailer for your load.
+Shippers, understanding the legal restrictions on load size will help in choosing the proper type of trailer for your load.

 Flatbed trailers are used in the transport of materials when load height is not an issue.
 Loading is usually done by forklift from the side or from a loading dock or overhead by crane.
 One advantage is maximum continuous deck space.
 The flatbed is generally 48' or 53' long and most are 102" wide.
 Typically, the flatbed trailer is between 60" and 62" high.
 The maximum height of the freight that can be loaded is about 8'4".